Chilean authorities investigate mysterious large sinkhole near copper mine

 The National Service of Geology and Mining (Sernageomin) became aware of the sinkhole on Saturday and has sent specialist personnel to the area, the agency's director David Montenegro said in a statement.

-"There is a considerable distance, approximately 200 meters, to the bottom," Montenegro said.
+"There is a considerable distance, approximately 200 meters (656 feet), to the bottom," Montenegro said.
 "We haven't detected any material down there, but we have seen the presence of a lot of water."

 ((fabian.cambero@thomsonreuters.com; twitter: @fab_reuters; +569 62479675;))